 Under the District's policies, employees are granted paid time off (combined vacation and sick leave) based on their length of services.
-Unused accumulated paid time off is paid to employees upon termination.
+Unused accumulated vacation time is paid to employees upon termination.
 Compensated absences are accrued when incurred in the governmental activities column of the financial statements.
 A liability for this amount is reported in the General Fund.